 Our Customer Journey Analysis revealed consumers’ challenges and strategies to overcome them

 The output was a customer journey analysis which focused on the tasks consumers need to get done at each stage, as well as related approaches, uncertainties and frustrations.

 Exemplary persona-based stories and journeys made the users’ decision-making process more tangible and showed how rather than when touch points and information are used to inform decisions in certain situations.

 Our findings highlighted opportunities for the client’s online business and laid the foundation for a following quantitative study.

 Don’t be afraid to ask twice

-There are multiple good reasons to ask the same question twice: Maybe there is the opportunity to find out something really interesting.
+There are multiple good reasons to ask research participants the same question twice: Maybe there is the opportunity to find out something really interesting.
 Or you haven’t understood what the participant meant.
 Or you simply ask a question which is part of the interview guide, but the participant has already answered.
 Whatever the case is, don’t feel stupid when asking the same question again.
 The participant won’t notice it and there is always something new to learn.

 Shut up and listen

 This is probably the hardest thing to learn for a curious human being and it will take me a lot more sessions to fully master it.
 But key is to always keep in mind that it’s never about you.
 It’s always about the person in front of you.
 So save your thoughts for dinner with your friends.